strangebuzz/cache-watcher/README.md

 $ make build
 ```

-This will build the `sfcw` or `sfcw.exe` depenfing on your platform.
+This will build the `sfcw` or `sfcw.exe` executable depending on your platform.

 ### Download